 Both types of passports can take an estimated 8-10 weeks to arrive.

-The Family Member Relocation Clearance along with passports and visas take time to complete, time that we often don’t have.
+The Family Member Relocation Clearance along with passports and visas takes time to complete, time that we often don’t have.
 It’s important to get the ball rolling as early as possible.
 Don’t wait to be told that you need a no-fee passport, instead be proactive and ask the personnel office what you can do to get started.
 For questions on the clearance process:

 - Army: contact the Exceptional Family Member Program (EFMP) Case Coordinator at the nearest Military Treatment Facility.